-9. How is the Programme Assessed?
+10. How is the Programme Assessed?

-The wide variety of assessment methods used on this programme at Keele reflects the broad range of knowledge and skills that are developed during progression through the PGDip stage of the masters' programme.
-Teaching staff pay particular attention to specifying clear assessment criteria and providing timely, regular and constructive feedback that helps to clarify any misunderstanding and helps improve your performance.
+The wide variety of assessment methods used on this programme reflects the broad range of knowledge and skills that are developed as apprentices progress through the degree programme.
+Teaching staff pay particular attention to specifying clear assessment criteria and providing timely, regular and constructive feedback helping clarify things not understood and helping practitioners to improve performance.
 The following list is representative of the variety of assessment methods used on the programme:

-- Essays: these vary according to the module.
+• Essays: these vary according to the module.
 There may be a choice of a essay title or it may be prescribed.
 Essays test the ability to write coherently and analytically using relevant literature to support the discussion.
-Essays are utilised to enable examination and analysis of issues relating to specific fields of practice. - Reflective analysis/ accounts: these are used to develop and test the ability to reflect critically and analytically on areas of practice, in order to learn from it. - Portfolios: the majority of healthcare practitioners are required by their regulatory body to maintain a portfolio of professional development.
+Essays are utilised to enable examination and analysis of issues relating to specific fields of practice.

+- Reflective analysis/ accounts: these are used to develop and test the ability to reflect critically and analytically on areas of practice, in order to learn from it. - Portfolios: the majority of healthcare practitioners are required by their regulatory body to maintain a portfolio of professional development.
 This method of assessment facilitates competence and confidence in generating and maintaining a comprehensive portfolio of personal progress.
-Combined with skills of reflection and reflecting writing, portfolios present appropriate practice -based evidence to support continuing development. - Presentations: presentations test a variety of skills, namely breadth and depth of knowledge, ability to interpret and use research/evidence, skills of critical analysis, oral and written communication skills, non-verbal communication skills, planning and organisation skills and the ability to think logically and act appropriately under pressure. - Practice Assessment Documentation: clinical competence is assessed with an allocated Practice Assessor (NMC, 2019) or clinical mentor whom meets role specific requirements.
+Combined with skills of reflection and reflecting writing, portfolios present appropriate practice -based evidence to support continuing development. - Presentations: presentations test a variety of skills, namely breadth and depth of knowledge, ability to interpret and use research/evidence, skills of critical analysis, oral and written communication skills, nonverbal communication skills, planning and organisation skills and the ability to think logically and act appropriately under pressure. - Practice Assessment Documentation: with an allocated Practice Assessor (NMC, 2019) or clinical mentor whom meets role specific requirements, clinical competence is assessed.
 Together learning opportunities and plans are developed to facilitate the achievement of the competencies.
 This process will be supported by the tripartite reviews with the Academic Assessor.
-Practice based assessment facilitates the acquisition of breadth and depth of knowledge, evidence based practice, communication

-- skills, clinical reasoning and decision making, psychomotor skills, prioritising and problem solving, interprofessional working and organisation skills. - Practical examinations: allow the demonstration of knowledge, skills and behaviour in a safe and professional environment.
+Practice based assessment facilitates the acquisition of breadth and depth of knowledge, evidence based practice, communication skills, clinical reasoning and decision making, psychomotor skills, prioritising and problem solving, interprofessional working and organisation skills. - Practical examinations: allow the demonstration of knowledge, skills and behaviour in a safe and professional environment.
 Singular or multiple stations assess a particular skill, such as physical assessment, decision making, or performance of a technical procedure.
 Varying approaches may use simulated patients, manikins, task trainers or computers. - End Point Assessment: required by the Institute for Apprenticeships and Technical Education to assess knowledge, skills and behaviour relating to the apprenticeship standard and its associated KSB's.

 Marks are awarded for summative assessments designed to assess achievement of learning outcomes.
-Formative assessment will enable you to monitor progress and to assist staff in identifying and addressing any specific learning needs.
+Formative assessment will enable you to monitor progress and assist staff in identifying and addressing any specific learning needs.
 Feedback, including guidance on how to improve the quality of work, is also provided on all summative assessments within five working weeks of submission, unless there are compelling circumstances that make this impossible, and more informally in the course of tutorial and seminar discussions.